Minimal genus relative trisections of corks: Preliminaries

 \begin{defi} Let $C$ be a compact, contractible, smooth $4$-manifold with boundary and $\tau:\partial{C}\to \partial{C}$ be a smooth involution on the boundary.
 The pair $(C,\tau)$ is called a \textit{cork}, if $\tau$ extends to a self-homeomorphism of $C$, but cannot extend to any self-diffeomorphism of $C$. \end{defi}

 Let $X$ be a smooth $4$-manifold, and let $(C,\tau)$ be a cork.
 Suppose that $C$ is embedded in $X$.
 Let $X'$ be the $4$-manifold obtained from $X$ by removing $C$ and re-gluing it by $\tau$ (i.e., $X' := (X-C)\cup_{\tau}C$).
 Then we say that $X'$ is obtained from $X$ by a \textit{cork twist} along $(C,\tau)$.
-The $4$-manifolds $X$ and $X'$ are homeomorphic to each other, but they may not be diffeomorphic.
+The $4$-manifolds $X$ and $X'$ are homeomorphic, but they may not be diffeomorphic.
 Conversely, it is known that any two simply-connected, closed, exotic $4$-manifolds are related by a cork twist (\cite{Mat96}, \cite{CurFreHsiSto96}).
 We now introduce an example of corks.

-\begin{defi} Let $W_1$ be the smooth $4$-manifold given by the handlebody diagram in Figure~\ref{fig:Ac-Kd}.
-Let $f_1:\partial{W_1}\to\partial{W_1}$ be the involution obtained by first surgering $S^1\times D^3$ embedded along the core of the $1$-handle to $D^2\times S^2$ in the interior of $W_1$, and then surgering $D^2\times S^2$ embedded along the core of the $2$-handle to $S^1\times D^3$ (i.e., replacing the ``dot'' and ``0'' in Figure~\ref{fig:Ac-Kd}). \end{defi}
+\begin{thm}[Akbulut \cite{Akb91_1}] Let $W_1$ be the smooth $4$-manifold given by the handlebody diagram in Figure~\ref{fig:Ac-Kd}.
+Let $f_1:\partial{W_1}\to\partial{W_1}$ be the involution obtained by first surgering $S^1\times D^3$ embedded along the core of the $1$-handle to $D^2\times S^2$ in the interior of $W_1$, and then surgering $D^2\times S^2$ embedded along the core of the $2$-handle to $S^1\times D^3$ (i.e., replacing the ``dot'' and ``0'' in Figure~\ref{fig:Ac-Kd}).
+Then the pair $(W_1,f_1)$ is a cork. \end{thm}